 ☑ Increases delivery capacity

-McKinsey and Company published a 104-page compendium that illustrates the importance of delivery capacity.
+McKinsey and Company published a 104-page compendium that illustrates the importance of delivery capacity in your retail distribution strategy.
 Shoppers not only want to be able to have products and food delivered to their door; they want quick turnaround times, which means your delivery process needs to be operating at maximum efficiency.
 McKinsey’s report explains that e-commerce has made up more than 40% of retail sales growth in the United States since 2016, and it isn’t showing any signs of slowing down.

 As online sales grow ever more popular, delivery capacity is becoming an essential component for many businesses.
 In another global consumer study conducted by Oracle Retail, 92% of retail shoppers said they would like or love “free one-day delivery by whatever means is most expedient.”
 Capacity planning ensures you have the workers available to deliver products whenever needed, keeping your business competitive.